DavidScann/astrodx/README.md

 If you prefer a stable build instead, v2.0.0.beta.pre.98.5 is the **latest stable version**.
 You should use this if you prefer a long-term support experience.

 ## Wait, is there version for iOS?
 Yes (kind of)!
-You can join the test at [TestFlight Group A](https://testflight.apple.com/join/rACTLjPL) or [TestFlight Group B](https://testflight.apple.com/join/ocj3yptn) or [TestFlight Group C](https://testflight.apple.com/join/CuMxZE2M).
+You can join the test at [TestFlight Group A](https://testflight.apple.com/join/rACTLjPL), [TestFlight Group B](https://testflight.apple.com/join/ocj3yptn), [TestFlight Group C](https://testflight.apple.com/join/CuMxZE2M), or [TestFlight Group D](https://testflight.apple.com/join/T6qKfV6f) as well as see a live update of free slots via Flight Tracker from our [Discord server](https://discord.com/channels/892807792996536453/1210127565986205726/1210428179001380946).

 ![TestFlight](https://img.shields.io/github/downloads/2394425147/maipaddx/total?label=TestFlight)

 Due to Apple's restrictions, the developer must be 18 (or 19 depending on local law) to publish Applications on App Store.
 Currently, we are borrowing JiNALE TEAM's developer account to maintain TestFlight.

-Each public link only can hold 10k players (counted by Apple ID), so please DO NOT rejoin the test if you already have AstroDX installed.
+Each public link can only be occupied by 10000 players (counted by Apple ID), so please DO NOT rejoin the test if you already have AstroDX installed.

 ## Are there any tutorials on importing?